Also see

 The Babbage Difference Engine is basically a fancy adding machine that can do unexpected (amazing) things with polynomials.
 An example of a polynomial is

 This is interesting, but even more interesting is the fact that if you form a polynomial that approximates (or interpolates) a function (say the sine function), the Difference Engine will evaluate the (sine) function to arbitrary accuracy (such as 15 digits).
-This is useful in making those boring trig tables so necessary before hand held calculators.
-The British needed accurate trig and other tables for navigation of their sea going merchant and naval vessels.
-They were very interested in such developments and machines in the 1600s through the 1800s.
+This is useful in making those boring trig tables so necessary before electronic calculators which calculates functions only as needed.

 Babbage had investigated errors in navigational and astronomical tables, and realized that both correct computation and printing were needed.
 So the second part of his Difference Engine was a type-setting machine, which reduced the probability of human error to a minimum.